Schwenger/House-Of-Tweets/backend/README.md

 ## Known Threads

+- `mq.py` creates a Timer for the batcher and for heartbeats.
-- `batching.py` creates a Timer.
-Concurrency between this Timer and the owner of the `TweetBatcher` is synchronized via a lock inside the `TweetBatcher`.
+  Concurrency between this Timer and the owner of the `TweetBatcher`/`RealQueue` is synchronized via a lock inside the `TweetBatcher`/`RealQueue`.
   However, nobody else should access the same connection.
 - Each "incoming" RabbitMQ queue has its own thread.
 Locking: must happen in the called functions, namely `TwitterConnection.addCitizen` and `PoliticianBackend.setBird`
 - *unsure*: The twitter connection itself spawns at least one thread.
 Locking: *unknown*